 The Way Time Reveals Truth

 Love is not afraid of time.
 In fact, it welcomes it.
-It understands that depth cannot be rushed and that real connection requires patience, understanding and growth.
+It understands that depth cannot be rushed and that real connection requires patience, understanding, and growth.
+Genuine love is willing to learn another person slowly, allowing trust, respect, and emotional safety to develop naturally over time.

 Lust, however, feels urgency.
-It pushes for quick decisions, fast progression and immediate closeness.
+It pushes for quick decisions, fast progression, and immediate closeness.
 It creates a sense that something must happen now.
+Instead of building a strong foundation, it often seeks immediate emotional or physical fulfilment.

 Why Urgency Feels So Convincing